Sampling with Mollified Interaction Energy Descent: Experiments

+In \cref{sec:mirror_map_challenge}, we further test SVMD/MSVGD with a different choice of the mirror map where they break down.
 In \cref{sec:dirichlet_20d}, we conduct a similar comparison for sampling from a 20-dimensional Dirichlet distribution using the same setup as \citet{shi2021sampling}.
-In scenarios where a good choice of the mirror map is available, SVMD and MSVGD can obtain better performance compared to MIED.
+In scenarios where a good choice of a mirror map is available, SVMD/MSVGD can obtain better performance compared to MIED.
+In \cref{sec:exotic_constraints}, we conduct additional qualitative experiments for MIED, demonstrating its effectiveness for challenging constraints and multi-modal distributions.